qrsor/trade-enrichment-task/README.md

 Run `mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Xmx64m"` to start the server.

 The memory size is set to 64MB to simulate a low memory environment.

+## API documentation

+See after starting the server http://localhost:8080/swagger-ui/index.html

+## TODO
+- [ ] Structure LineProcessor with injectable validation and enrichment strategies.
+- [ ] Use lib to parse CSV files.
+- [ ] Add DB to be able to limit cache size if needed.
+- [ ] Improve generated API documentation.